LinSharp/yam/README.md

     A reference to a function, that will decode the tag is needed.
     The content within tag is passed to the decoding function as text.
     - Tags that start with `<tag_name>` will pass content between the tags as string to the function
-    - Tags can be added into a pipeline using vertical bar - "|" between tags
+    - Tags can be added into a pipeline using vertical bar - "|" between tags, which means that the result of the left tag will be passed into right tag.

     **Example 1:**
     ```